deployKF/website/content/reference/tools.md

 # Current Tools

-A list of __ML & Data tools__ which are __currently available__ in deployKF.
+A list of _ML & Data tools_ which are __currently available__ in deployKF.

 ---

+!!! info "Versions of tools"

+    The [tool versions](../releases/tool-versions.md) page lists which versions of these tools are included with each version of deployKF.

+!!! info "Future tools"

+    The [future tools](future-tools.md) page gives information about tools which are planned for future releases.

 ## Tool Index

-The following is an index of currently supported tools, __grouped by ecosystem__.
+The following is an index of _ML & Data tools_ which are _currently supported_ by deployKF, grouped by ecosystem.

-!!! info "Tool Versions"

-    See the [version matrix](../releases/version-matrix.md) to learn which versions of each tool are supported by each version of deployKF.

-!!! question_secondary "What tools are planned for future versions?"

-    See the [future tools](future-tools.md) page for a list of tools which are planned for future releases.

 ### Kubeflow Ecosystem